-The course is intended to give political military officers insight into the nature of the international political system, crisis, and war.
+The course is intended to give military officers insight into the nature of the international political system, crisis, and war.
 It is divided into two sections:

-- a. an introduction to basic concepts of international politics; discussions of the international political process, the motivation of states and their mutual impact; - b. examination of theories of war causation, alternatives to war, attitudes to war, national forces, diplomatic crises, modes of control of conduct of hostilities, classifications of wars, war termination, international forces and peacekeeping, and the peaceful uses of military forces.
+- (a) an introduction to basic concepts of international politics; discussions of the international political process, the motivation of states and their mutual impact; - (b) examination of theories of war causation, alternatives to war, attitudes to war, national forces, diplomatic crises, modes of control of conduct of hostilities.